levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/developing-a-shared-brain/developing-a-shared-brain.md

 parent: The First 3 Sessions of Your Event
 breadcrumb: Developing a Shared Brain
 ---
+##### Please note that this content is licensed to (and should be attributed to) Chris Michael for [Tactical Tech](https://www.tacticaltech.org) (not LevelUp), under the same Creative Commons license-type shown in the footer.

 #### Let’s face it: We’re all busy.

 We’re often over committed and juggling multiple responsibilities in our work and personal lives.
 As a facilitator, one of the most fundamental aspects of leading a great event is assessing and managing participants’ expectations as early as possible.
 By doing this, you will build an agenda and develop exercises that help ensure their time and the group’s time is well spent.